-While in Leh, Adventure-Pulse will put you up in a comfortable hotel – “The Himalayan Residency” on double sharing plan with breakfast included.
+While in Leh, Adventure-Pulse will put you up in a comfortable hotel – “The Himalayan Residency” or equivalent hotel on double sharing plan with breakfast included.
 Once we start the trek to Dzo Jongo, the accommodation is in a camp set up.
 We would have good quality tents on double sharing basis with a separate dining tent for meals and a separate toilet tent.
 Sleeping bags and mats are also provided by Adventure-Pulse.

 You need to be in good physical shape to climb this mountain.
 It does demand good physical fitness and some bit of prior trekking experience.
 Please refer to our physical fitness document for more details on this topic.